 Students can expect a challenging study of literary genres and themes that deal with issues such as the transition from childhood to adulthood, loss of innocence, the nature of evil, intolerance, rebellion against society, and appearance versus reality.
 They must be able to read critically and write independently.
-In addition to works of nonfiction and poetry, students will read literature selected from among the following choices: Macbeth, Catcher in the Rye, Lord of the Flies, Night, The Great Gatsby, Dr. Jekyll and Mr. Hyde, and Antigone.
+In addition to works of nonfiction and poetry, students will read literature selected from among the following choices: Macbeth, Catcher in the Rye, Lord of the Flies, Night, The Great Gatsby, Dr. Jekyll and Mr. Hyde, The Absolutely True Diary of a Part-Time Indian and Antigone.
 Students will write multi-paragraph essays as well as shorter responses to the literature.
 Students will study vocabulary and grammar to improve reading comprehension and writing skills.
 Students will make formal and informal oral presentations.
 They will continue to develop their research skills throughout the year.
 This course is aligned to the 2017 English Language Arts and Literacy Framework.